15 Of The Greatest And Most Famous Italian Piano Players

 3. Arturo Benedetti Michelangeli

-His passion for music never wavered, even when he studied medicine to appease his family’s wishes.
+His passion for music never wavered.
 Through his passionate ambition, he went on to be one of the greatest pianists of the twentieth century.

 4. Beatrice Rana